Data Monetization for Publishers: How to Collect and Sell Data [Ultimate Guide]

 What Data Can Be Monetized?

-There are 5 types of data that can be collected and that are used in advertising the most
+There are 5 types of data that can be collected and used for publisher monetization:

 1. User behavior data

 - Most visited sections of the site.
-Shows materials and sections of the site that users prefer the most.
+It shows materials and sections of the site that users prefer the most.

 - The frequency of content consumption.
 It shows how often users visit the site or particular content category (every day / once a month / once).

 - Interest in certain topics and genres.
-Define groups of users who are interested in certain topics, which may not always coincide with the sections of the site.
+It defines groups of users who are interested in certain topics, which may not always coincide with the sections of the site.
 It can be traced with tags or additional parameters.

 - Response to native ads or activation.
-Shows which users engage with partner material and best interact with native advertising.
+It shows, which users most often engage with partner material an interact with native advertising.

-Example: American Forbes has always been good at structuring their resources and collecting user behavioral data.
+Example: American Forbes has always been a role model in publisher monetization – the media has well-structured resources and collects user behavioral data.
 Forbes provides access to a wealthy audience of business insiders, innovators, and opinion leaders, and offers highly specialized segments with exclusive targeting capabilities to advertisers.

 Forbes data is divided into channels (business, investment, technology, entrepreneurship, opinions, lifestyle, etc.), each including narrower sections of content interests (sports and leisure, travel, auto, personal finance, etc.).